2nil-web/webapp/README.md

 ## 2. Going deeper

-Have a look at the different examples located in the "examples" directory that comes with the sources package or the git repository.
+Now that you understand the general philosophy of the tool, you may have a look at the different examples located in the "examples" directory that comes with the sources package or the git repository.
 The binary packages (for both Windows and Linux) are available [there](https://github.com/2nil-web/webapp/releases).

 1. Prerequisites to build the app are: